MP not found. Please search again

 ****{Introduce yourself and say something about your family, community, or your faith}****

-Congratulations on your recent victory and helping to expand the Government's majority.
-I wanted to express my gratitude for the commitments that the Labor Party and the Prime Minister have made to protecting religious freedom.
-It is heartening to hear the Prime Minister's assurance that "religious freedom will not go backwards."
-This promise is significant to many in our community who deeply value their faith and the freedom to practise it.
+Congratulations on your recent election win.
+I am writing to express my gratitude for the commitment your party and the Prime Minister have made to protecting religious freedom in Australia.
+It is reassuring to hear the pledge that "religious freedom will not go backwards."
+Such commitments offer hope for a future where all Australians can practise their faith without fear of discrimination or prejudice.

 ****{enter your name and address.}****